Late-Time Cosmic Acceleration from QCD Confinement Dynamics: Results

-Taking the maximum value of the chiral susceptibility for each variation in the parameters of \(T\) and \(\mu\), the phase diagram is constructed (Figure \ref{fig:phase_diagram}).
-In table \ref{tab:CEP_comparison} we can see the summary of the critical points for each modification.
+Then, taking the maximum value of the chiral susceptibility for each variation in the parameters of \(T\) and \(\mu\), the phase diagram is constructed (Figure \ref{fig:phase_diagram}).
+Table \ref{tab:CEP_comparison} summarizes the critical points for each modification, which should be interpreted as qualitative estimates obtained from the numerical diagnostic described above.
 As can be seen, the curve corresponding to the modified models with coupling \(H(z)\) is shifted toward higher temperatures and chemical potentials, indicating that more extreme conditions are required for symmetry restoration to occur.
 Despite the overall shift of the transition line in the plane, the location of the CEP for models that include the parameter $H(z)$ appears to be surprisingly close to the value of the standard PNJL model.
 This suggests that, although the cosmological coupling acts as a stabilizing force that delays the restoration of chiral symmetry and deconfinement, it does not substantially alter the local curvature or the location of the critical point.

 These results are consistent with our theoretical motivation behind the structure associated with \(H(z)\).
 Recall that the function \(f(\Phi)\) was constructed to enhance the cosmological influence in the confined phase (\(\Phi \approx 0\)) and suppress it in the deconfined phase (\(\Phi \approx 1\)).
 As a result, we observe a significant shift in the phase boundary at low temperatures and chemical potentials, precisely where the vacuum structure of QCD predominates and the influence of cosmic expansion is expected to be strongest.